blay/blay.se/edgeryders.markdown

 concerns how edgeryders and institutions could find common spaces and concerns and work together.
 The third theme regard open government as an u,brella concept for a new way of working together.
-And the forth theme regards the idea of ”prototyping cultures” as a form of participation that embraces uncertainty, adhoc decisions and experimentation.
+And the forth theme regards the idea of ’’prototyping cultures’’ as a form of participation that embraces uncertainty, adhoc decisions and experimentation.
 Finally, this section contains a part of the role of a project like Edgeryders in shaping youth policy.